The Scoop on Deferred MBA Admissions

 But it’s not a program for everyone.

-On the other hand, there are some for whom deferred admissions may not be the right plan.
-MBA applicants who have a tougher time with admit success at the college senior level are the “explorers,” or those who still want to try different things, such as taking a few years at a broad-based employment path, to assess if the MBA is right.
+On the other hand, some may find that deferred admissions is not the right plan.
+MBA applicants who have a tougher time achieving admission success at the college senior level are the “explorers,” or those who still want to try different things, such as taking a few years on a broad-based employment path, to assess whether the MBA is right.

 Gain insight into the review process and eliminate weaknesses from your MBA application.